earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-002-package-and-repo-architecture/T001-package-structure-analysis.md

 ## 6. Conclusion

-The `vibe-dev-kit` repository demonstrates **strong modularity** with all three framework packages designed to be used independently.
+The `ai-dev-kit` repository demonstrates **strong modularity** with all three framework packages designed to be used independently.
 However, there are opportunities to improve:

 1. **Documentation consistency** - Standardize how modularity is described
 2. **Dependency clarity** - Make dependencies explicit and well-documented